-- FOR EACH NOMINEE as Class III directors as specified under Proposal One, - FOR the advisory (non-binding) resolution to approve our executive compensation as specified under Proposal Two, - Choose EVERY YEAR on the advisory (non-binding) proposal on the frequency of holding future advisory votes on executive compensation as specified under Proposal Three, and - FOR ratification of the appointment of KPMG LLP as our independent registered public accounting firm as specified under Proposal Four.
+- FOR EACH NOMINEE as Class III directors as specified under Proposal One. - FOR the advisory (non-binding) resolution to approve our executive compensation as specified under Proposal Two. - FOR ratification of the appointment of KPMG LLP as our independent registered public accounting firm as specified under Proposal Three.

-None of our directors have informed us in writing that he or she intends to oppose any action intended to be taken by us at the annual meeting.
+None of our directors has informed us in writing that they intend to oppose any action intended to be taken by us at the annual meeting.